fan87/OpenComputers-Type-Declaration/readme.md

   }
 ```

-4. Copy the files in this repository to the `src/` directory.
-You can delete `test.ts` if you want - it's an example, and also a script that tests if the binding works.
-Although It doesn't test everything, but at least you can make sure that it actually works.

-5. If you want to learn more, please check the `test.ts`
+4. If you want to learn more, please check the `test.ts` in the GitHub repository

 ## Writing Declaration - Tutorial/Guide